Update: Building Efficiency Accelerator regional workshop held in Belgrade

 Jan Olbrycht, President of the Urban Intergroup at the European Parliament, said that efforts have been made in the EU to use structural funds for financing of energy efficiency measures, but also to promote other sources of financing.

-Maartin de Groote, Head of Research at the Building Performance Institute Europe (BPIE), said that EU member states have an obligation to submit renovation strategies every three years.
-He pointed out the benefits of energy efficiency, saying that with good lighting 25 percent of pupils achieve better results, while 9 percent of students work better with improved heating.
+Maarten De Groote, Head of Research at the Buildings Performance Institute Europe (BPIE), said that EU member states have an obligation to submit renovation strategies every three years.
+He pointed out the benefits of energy efficiency, saying that the learning progress in schools showed 7% to 26% improvement in highly daylight rooms compared with low levels of daylight, while, up to ~2% increase in office employee productivity can be reached from a two-fold increase in ventilation rate.

 Romanas Savickas of the Copenhagen Energy Efficiency Center highlighted the importance of synergy of building efficiency and district heating, while Danfoss’s President of East Europe Region Adam Jedrzejczak said that consumption control can help save up to 30 percent of energy in a building.